roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-01 ****** bydawn1958© Dawn felt a warm sensation float through her stomach, causing her arms and legs to become a little tingly.
+Dawn felt a warm sensation float through her stomach, causing her arms and legs to become a little tingly.
 The alcohol seemed to put her more at ease, but the movie was still playing audaciously on the screen.
 It was a mixture of erotic images and animal sounds over the speakers that attracted her attention, which allowed Brenda to gain the upper hand.
 Dawn stared in disbelief when the scene progressed to where she thrust her leg between Brenda's legs and used her thigh to bring satisfaction to another woman.

  Dawn sat on the sofa feeling more helpless by the minute.
 It was impossible to change the past and the future seemed overwhelming to her now.
 Although she felt Brenda's dainty hand slip under her blouse, she kept staring at the movie.
 Dawn didn't move when the woman's fingers lightly caressed her heated flesh until they reached the lacy bra.
 She held her breath, but her eyes remained riveted on the screen, as Brenda's fingers lifted the bra and cupped her right boob.
 The woman didn't waste time fondling or teasing and her fingers surrounded a hardened nipple.